SLO County COVID-19 cases fall another 21%

 March 8, 2021

-The average number of new COVID-19 cases in San Luis Obispo County fell another 21% during the past seven days, according to the California Department of Public Health.
+The average number of new COVID-19 cases in San Luis Obispo County fell another 21% over the past seven days, according to the California Department of Public Health.

 Over the past three days, SLO County reported 25 new cases, bringing the county’s total to 19,860 since the beginning of the pandemic.
 Of those, 247 have died.